jaketripp/dinner-and-code-learning/_posts/2016-08-02-Python-Projects.md

 title: Python Projects
 ---

-Dinner and Code currently offers two programming paths: Python and web development.
+Dinner and Code currently offers two programming paths: Python and javascript development.
 On this page are the Python projects.

 <em>Python is a modern, interactive, object oriented programming language.
 Its clear
 syntax and extensive libraries make it a great choice for beginners that